CoinBuild/smartcoin/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/bitcoin-qt (GUI, 32-bit) or bin/32/bitcoind (headless, 32-bit)
+- bin/32/smartcoin-qt (GUI, 32-bit) or bin/32/smartcoind (headless, 32-bit)
-- bin/64/bitcoin-qt (GUI, 64-bit) or bin/64/bitcoind (headless, 64-bit)
+- bin/64/smartcoin-qt (GUI, 64-bit) or bin/64/smartcoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run smartcoin-qt.exe.

 ### OS X